vfelix-00/ee157_lab3/README.md

 The permeability of free space is represented by μ0 = 4π * 10^−7 H/m = 1.25663753 * 10^−6 H / m.
 The permeability of aluminum is  μaluminum = 1.256665 * 10^−6 H/m which is similar to μ0.
 This makes sense since aluminum isn't magnetic as well.
 Our values would only change by a little if at all.
 We might see a very small increase in inductance since the inductance is proportional to the permeability of material in the air gap.

+## Conclusion

+In conclusion, this lab helped practice the skills of reading data sheets as well as designing an inductor.
+We also learned how to measure the DC resistance, inductance, temperature changes, saturation current, core loss, and hysteresis loss.